 P.O.
 Box 352

 Jackson, MS 39205

 MAV-P staff will process your application and determine your eligibility for services.
-If you are eligible for services, MAV-P staff will schedule an appointment to discuss your case.
-Please provide the following items at the time of your appointment:
+If you are eligible for services, MAV-P staff will contact you to discuss your case.

 If you are having problems seeing your child under your current visitation order and are unable to resolve this problem with the custodial parent; or if you do not have a divorce decree or court order, Pro Se Litigation may be an option for you.
 If you plan to represent yourself, you will be responsible for completing and filing all legal forms.

 If you have questions or would like more information about the Mississippi Access & Visitation Program, please contact 1-800-590-0818.